-Report Option Description MKT Choose trend You can select your trend sources: Out of Range sources i.
-For a Trend Value report, click Select Trends .
-For an MKT or Out of Range report, skip to the next step.
-Trend Value ii.
-Under Trend Sources , click Choose Trends , and then select your sources. iii.
-To limit the report to specific locations, check only the locations desired.
-Clicking Refresh checks any boxes that have been unchecked.
-NOTE To calculate Mean Kinetic Temperature on the MKT and Out o Range reports, all trend samples should be in Celsius.
-Out of Range Out of range parameters See To configure Out of Range reports with Semantics (page 106) for a complete description.
-Trend Value Report quarantine data Check Report quarantine data to include a report of trend data that has been quarantined due to recording discrepancies.
+Report Option Description

 Trend Value Custom reporting interval You can choose a custom reporting interval.
-If you do not select a custom interval, every sample value in the database for the defined time range will appear on the report. i.
-Check Report by custom interval . ii.
+If you do not select a custom interval, every sample value in the database for the defined time range will appear on the report.

+i.
+Check Report by custom interval.

+ii.
 Enter the interval and select the interval type (Hours, Minutes, Seconds).

-Trend Value Min/Max Adds a "Range" header to the top of each trend column in the report for which Min/Max is checked.
-Values outside the Min/Max range appear as bold. i.
-Check Min/Max. ii.
+Trend Value Min/Max Adds a "Range" header to the top of each trend column in the repor for which Min/Max is checked.
+Values outside the Min/Max range appear as bold.

+i.
+Check Min/Max .

+ii.
 Enter the Min Value and Max Value .

-Trend Min/Max Change Multiple Values To set multiple Min/Max values at once: Value i.
-Alt + click a Min/Max value. ii.
-Check Enable next to the trends you want to modify. iii.
-Enter the desired value in New Value . iv.
+Trend Min/Max To set multiple Min/Max values at once:

+Value Change Multiple i.
+Alt + click a Min/Max value.

+Values ii.
+Check Enable next to the trends you want to modify.

+iii.
+Enter the desired value in New Value .

+iv.
 Click Apply Changes .

-To modify all Min/Max values: i.
-Check Enable All . ii.
-Enter the desired value and click Set All To . iii.
-Alternately, enter the amount you want to modify the value by, an click Change All By .
-The value changes by that amount every time you click. iv.
+To modify all Min/Max values:

+i.
+Check Enable All .

+ii.
+Enter the desired value and click Set All To .

+iii.
+Alternately, enter the amount you want to modify the value by, ar click Change All By .
+The value changes by that amount every time you click.

+iv.
 Click Apply Changes .

-^{5.} Click Accept, and then click Run.
+5. Click Accept, and then click Run.